What is VAT and how does it work?

 • 0% ('zero' rate)

-VAT Outputs and Inputs
+Outputs and Inputs

-The output VAT is collected from the customer by the business on behalf of HMRC and must be regularly paid over to them.
-However, the input VAT suffered on most (but not all) goods and services purchased for the business can be deducted from the amount of output tax owed to HMRC.
+The output VAT is being collected from the customer by the business on behalf of HMRC and must be regularly paid over to them.
+However, the input VAT suffered on most (but not all) goods and services purchased for the business can be deducted from the output tax owed to HMRC.

 You will probably have to register for VAT if any of the following apply: